What are mosquitoes?

 Mosquitoes are a type of fly.
 Female mosquitoes feed on the blood of warm-blooded animals.
 Females are very persistent in acquiring their blood meals because they need the protein from blood to create viable eggs and ensure they can complete their life cycle.

-These flying pests are quite problematic in the McAllen, TX area as our hot, humid weather allows these pests to thrive.
+These flying pests in the McAllen area are problematic as our hot, humid weather allows these pests to thrive.
 Mosquitoes are pests that live and breed outside, making keeping them out of our Texas yards tricky.
 Mosquitoes have the unique ability to drive people indoors and prevent them from enjoying their outdoor spaces.

 Are mosquitoes dangerous?

 Mosquitoes relentlessly bite us.
 Through the feeding process, they can acquire and spread diseases that make people and animals sick.
 Worldwide, mosquitoes are considered one of the most dangerous creatures in existence because of malaria and other life-threatening diseases they can spread.

 Luckily for us, the spread of malaria by mosquitoes is not a huge threat in the U.S., but they do spread other diseases that can be detrimental to our health.

 Diseases mosquitoes spread in our area of Texas include: